zajo/appler/readme.md

 ![HGR colors](images/colors0.png)

 But how could a simple video controller from the 1970s implement such complex logic in hardware?
 How would neighboring pixels know about each other so they can turn white if they're both on?
 In fact they don't, and it's really simple (after all, it is Wozniak design), but you need to consider half-pixels.
-Indeed, Appler emulates `HGR` mode at the subpixel level, using double the horizontal resolution.
-Here are the same 6 colors, but in smaller bands and arranged vertically:
+Indeed, Appler emulates `HGR` mode at the sub-pixel level, using double the resolution horizontally.
+Here are the same 6 colors, but in smaller bands and turned at 90 degrees:

 ![HGR colors](images/colors1.png)

-And now, the same image zoomed-in, so we can see the individual -- you guessed it -- not pixels, but subpixels:
+And now, the same image zoomed-in, so we can see the individual -- you guessed it -- not pixels, but sub-pixels:

 ![HGR colors](images/colors2.png)

 Keep in mind, each vertical color line you see in this last image is half a pixel wide, two neighboring vertical lines making up a single vertical line of Apple ][ pixels.
-There are only 4 primary colors which are carefully selected so they combine together to produce the 6 perceived `HGR` colors; and there's no complex logic in hardware, if you light up all the bits in a byte, the colors "automatically" combine to produce white.
+There are only 4 primary colors which are carefully selected so they combine together to produce the 6 perceived `HGR` colors; and there's no complex logic in hardware, if you light up two neighboring pixels, the colors "automatically" combine to produce white.

 At the time we wrote Appler we of course knew that the colors are supposed to be purple, blue, green, and orange, but we had never seen them displayed by an actual physical computer, because the Apple ][ displays that were available in Bulgaria were all monochrome-green.
 Alex looked at the schematics, and he used the actual resistor values of the DAC to calculate what the 4 primary colors should be.
 The values ended up in a table in the source code (because, sadly, they are not powers of two).
 So, when we first ran Appler on a color EGA display, it was very satisfying to see that the colors it displayed were indeed purple, blue, green and orange. :)